Skip to main content

 Keys Explained

 In each string is the key for an item.
-A key looks one of three ways:
+A key looks one of a few ways

 • A vanilla minecraft material ID: (e.g. golden_apple)